manuggetts/manuggetts/ReadMe.md

 # Hello!
 I'm Manuella

-I’m a **Back-end Developer** passionate about building APIs, integrations, and automation solutions.
-I have experience with **Java, Node.js, SQL, Python (RPA)**, and cloud and DevOps tools.
+I’m a **Back-end Developer** passionate about building APIs, integrations and automation solutions.

 > *"If I cannot do great things, I can do small things in a great way."*